Year 5 Dodgeball Lesson 3

 • Play through at least twice.

-Teaching Points: This is a skill practice, not a game, throws should be accurate and gentle to allow successful dodging.
+Teaching Points: This is a skill practice, not a game.
+Throws should be accurate and gentle to allow pupils to practice successful dodging.
 Remind Throwers to aim correctly to help Dodgers practise each specific dodge.

 A guideline image demonstrating this lesson plan content